-The program has been piloted and evaluated on Skunk Creek for 2 years during the Central Big Sioux Implementation Project Segment 2 and has shown a considerable amount of success in reduction of E-coli and TSS.
+The program has been piloted and evaluated on Skunk Creek and accepted during the Central Big Sioux Implementation Project Segment 2 and has shown a considerable amount of success in reduction of E-coli and TSS.
 Due to the success and acceptance of the SRAM program, it has been expanded to the rest of the project watershed with emphasis still on the major tributaries in the Skunk Creek basin.
 Water quality data collection and evaluation of the SRAM program continued during Segment 3 of the Big Sioux River Implementation Project and remains consistent in comparison to the first two years of data.
 Subsequently, Skunk Creek was delisted from the 303d list of impaired waterbodies for TSS in 2016.
+The SRAM and RAM programs will continue in Segment 5 with changes and updates along the way to keep them relevant and successful.

-Existing bank stabilization sites damaged due to record flooding in 2019 will be repaired in this segment of the project.
-It is anticipated that 1,000 linear feet will be designed and constructed.
-Easements will be implemented upstream from the City of Sioux Falls to enhance riparian areas along 100 acres of marginal pastureland.
+Bank stabilization sites with damage or new projects in the City of Sioux Falls may be completed in this segment of the project if the appropriate permits can be attained.
+It is anticipated that 5,000 linear feet will be designed and constructed.
+Easements will be implemented upstream from the City of Sioux Falls to enhance riparian areas along 50 acres of marginal pastureland.
 The Easements will be secured through a partnership with Northern Prairies Land Trust using SRF-NPS funds.

+Products:

-Products: 250 Acres of Riparian Area Management, 1,500 acres of Seasonal Riparian Area Management, 1,000 linear feet of bank stabilization engineering with rehabilitation and construction of 1,000 feet of existing structures as needed and 100 acres of easements on marginal pastureland.
+200 Acres of Riparian Area Management, 2,000 acres of Seasonal Riparian Area Management, 5,000 linear feet of bank stabilization engineering with rehabilitation and construction of 5,000 feet of existing structures as needed and 50 acres of easements on marginal pastureland.
 BMPs will be implemented with 319 and SRF-NPS funds.

-Milestones:Riparian Area Management - 250 acres Seasonal Riparian Area Management - 1,500 acres Bank Stabilization Engineering - 1,000 linear feet Bank Stabilization - 1,000 linear feet Easements - 100 acres
+Milestones: Riparian Area Management - 200 acres

+Seasonal Riparian Area Management - 2,000 acres Bank Stabilization Engineering - 5,000 linear feet

-Total Cost: \$2,750,000
+Bank Stabilization - 5,000 linear feet

+Easements - 50 acres

-FY20 319 Funding: \$ 194,000
+Total Cost: \$4,340,000 FY20 319 Funding: \$ 218,675

-FY23 319 Funding: \$ 288,000
+Future 319 Funding: \$ 86,000 SRF Funding: \$4,035,325

-SRF Funding: \$2 ,268,000

-East Dakota Water Development District Minnehaha Conservation District Conservation Districts City of Sioux Falls City of Dell Rapids South Dakota DENR Pheasants Forever
+East Dakota Water Development District Minnehaha Conservation District Conservation Districts City of Sioux Falls City of Dell Rapids South Dakota DANR

+Pheasants Forever